-All the Way to the Ocean and the Fatal Food Relay-The students are read (or it can be acted out as a play) the book "All the way to the ocean" The book explains how important it is to not put trash in storm drains because the trash goes all the way to the ocean.
-Then the students participate in a relay where they are an animal looking for "good" food like a fish, frog, or snake.
+All the Way to the Ocean and the Fatal Food game.

+The students act out as a play of the book "All the way to the ocean" The book explains how important it is to not put trash in storm drains because the trash goes all the way to the ocean.
+Then the students play a game called "Fatal Food" where they are an animal looking for "good" food like a fish, algae, or a jellyfish.
 They may get good food or they may get "fatal" food such as fishing wire, a plastic bag, balloons, or get stuck in a bottle or 6-pack holder.
-We explain the dangers of plastic pollution on the environment. \ We will need an open space (larger than the classroom) inside or outside.
-Standards: S6E6
+We explain the dangers of plastic pollution on the environment. \We will need an open space (larger than the classroom) inside or outside to play fatal food.
+Standards: S7L4